Tushar-Khobragade/Guest-lecturer-on-Automation/README.md

 # Guest-lecturer-on-Automation
-The guest talked about the automation in different types of devices to make the work of human beings easier.
+I am working on the WSL to do the guest talked about the automation in different types of devices to make the work of human beings easier.
 How it was used and its algorithm.